Project Governance: Pillars, Roles, Principles, and Components

 Let’s take a closer look at each of these components to see what they’re all about.

-The governance model (also known as the project governance framework) is the foundation on which your project governance — and, by extension, project management — rests upon.
+The governance model is also known as the project governance framework.
+It’s the foundation for project governance and, by extension, project management.

 • Scope,